lundstrj/mailbox/README.md

 - Tool for initial Pico setup: Thonny (just for adding the MicroPython firmware to the Pico and then not touched again)

 #### High level step-by-step instructions on how to set up a Pico like I did
+- (technically you don't need [Python](https://www.python.org/downloads/) on your computer for thus, but it is so nice to have so why not install it anyway?
+I use [brew](https://brew.sh/) to install Python on Macs, but you can use the installer from the Python website too)
 - Install [Thonny](https://thonny.org/) _(I do not recommend pip for this as it resulted in SSL errors for me)_
 - Connect the Pico to your computer via USB
-- Use Thonny to add the MicroPython firmware to the Pico
+- Use Thonny to add the MicroPython firmware to the Pico (you can also flash micropython onto the Pico "manually" by [dragging and dropping the firmware](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html#drag-and-drop-micropython) file onto the Pico drive)
 - Install [PyCharm](https://www.jetbrains.com/pycharm/)
 - Install the [MicroPython plugin for PyCharm](https://plugins.jetbrains.com/plugin/9777-micropython)
 - Write some code in PyCharm :point_down: into a file called `main.py`